AndrewWiggins/AndrewWiggins/README.md

 - 👋 Hi, I’m @AndrewWiggins
-- 👀 I’m interested learning how to code
+- 👀 I’m interested learning things
 - 💞️ I’m looking to collaborate on something still to be formulated.
 - 📫 How to reach me : you should know, for now.